ReinhardLenz/Selenium-Stuttgart-Boerse/README.md

 Last major update: 23.4.2025
 NOTE!
 At the the moment (25.7.2025) this version doesn't work anymore, due to change in structure of the scraped page!!

+Update: 5.10.2025: I have created a new private repository, which can handle the new Stuttgart web page successfully.

 🎉 Major refactor!
 Cookie consent handling now uses <aside> elements.
 Many improvements – essentially, everything changed.

 📌 Overview